front-commerce/developers.front-commerce.com/source/docs/reference/environment-variables.md

 * in the `.env` file in your root folder

 You can then access them by using the `process.env` object in your javascript files no matter if it is a server-side or client-side file.
 However, not all variables are exposed in your client code.
-Client code only have access to variables such as `FRONT_COMMERCE_WEB_*`.
+Client code only have access to variables such as `FRONT_COMMERCE_WEB_*` which were defined during `front-commerce build`.
 See [Add your own environment variables](http://localhost:4444/docs/reference/environment-variables.html#Add-your-own-environment-variables) for more details.

 ## How to update environment variables